pguse/ics4u-go/notes/10-maps/README.md

 	}
 ```

-Running this code could produce the following output
+This could produce the following output

 ```
 The capital of Prince Edward Islan is Charlottetown.